Guarantees¶

 - Android —

 WorkManagerrefuses to dispatch the worker until the constraint is met.
-The OS holds it indefinitely. - iOS / macOS — a library-managed pre-execution gate, driven by
+The OS holds it indefinitely. - iOS / macOS / JVM — a library-managed pre-execution gate, driven by

 reachable, waits up tomin(5 s, budget / 4).
 On timeout the worker is short-circuited toWorkResult.Retryand the scheduler reschedules per the request'sBackoffPolicy.